starrhorne/blog-tmp/_posts/2012-04-09-diy-image-resizing-server-ruby-and-sinatra.markdown

 And that's basically it.
 Once you have this running, you can do a lot of neat tricks like watermarking, serving a placeholder if there's an error, etc.

+For a more complete example, check out the [github repo](https://github.com/starrhorne/Toy-Image-Server).

 Downsides and Caveats